 I think it's fair to say we've been waiting 5 seasons now for Barry Allen to stop being a wimp.
 There's only so many times you can give someone the benefit of the doubt and the interpretation of The Flash himself is a bit too far from the comics for a lot of fans.
 With that being said, CW have a lot going in their favour.
 The plot and storylines are run almost parallel to the comics with how the villains develop, whilst giving an interesting twist to keep us on our toes.
 If I'm being honest the only reason I'm still watching is because I want to see if The Flash is going to meet the same fate as he does in the Crisis of Infinite Earths #8.
 Plus, I'm still excited about the time Barry phased into Savitar's suit.
 I need to get out more....

 This one is an oldie but definitely a goodie.
 While I have not watched the other CSI shows, I can guarantee that the Miami franchise is the worst one.
-But at its peak it was one of the most popular tv shows in the US beating much better written shows like Dexter.
-What kept me watching were the incredible visuals; the stunning views of Miami beaches, the sexy and seemingly dangerous night life and the highly believable gruesome shots of crime scenes.
-The non-existent character development and weak storyline they tired to string along the episodes were the bits you wanted to quickly forward through (shoutout to PVR) so you could see Horatio dramatically take his sunglasses off before offering a declarative statement that added absolutely nothing to the investigation.
+But at its peak, it was one of the most popular tv shows in the US beating much better-written shows like Dexter.
+What kept me watching were the incredible visuals; the stunning views of Miami beaches, the sexy and seemingly dangerous nightlife and the highly believable gruesome shots of crime scenes.
+The non-existent character development and weak storyline they tried to string along the episodes were the bits you wanted to quickly forward through (shoutout to PVR) so you could see Horatio dramatically take his sunglasses off before offering a declarative statement that added absolutely nothing to the investigation.
 Did that matter though?
 Nope!
 He looked way too cool doing it for me to care about what actually came out of his mouth.